lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # Methodology

 Several _Azolla_ properties make it an interesting plant for 21st century specific challenges.
-To fully realise that potential in practice, we need modern breeding tools and a system biology perspective on the functioning of the symbiosis.
+To further realise that potential, we can make use of modern breeding tools and a system biology perspective on the functioning of the symbiosis.
 These modern breeding tools require a fundament of genomic knowledge and know-how.
 That genomic understanding of the _Azolla_ symbiosis, is what I work on here.